oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     In tile 3, we see that the sales CDB is associated with goldimage ***19cDB-Linux-x64-APPS***.
     Under Target Compliance columns, we see that the CDB is drifted and needs to be patched.
 In this lab, we will perform a PDB level patching.

-    Click on the menu under Actions for the sales CDB, and select "Update Pluggable Database".
+    Click on the menu under Actions for the sales CDB, and select ***Update Pluggable Database***.
 This will launch the operator UI of Fleet Maintenance.

 4. We are now at the operator UI screen, with pre-selected values for Gold Image, Target Type and Operation.
     ![](images/patching-ui1.png "patching-ui1")